 Do you need English-language support?
-We can edit your manuscript within five business days.
+We can edit your manuscript within 7 business days.
 Our long history of publishing peer-reviewed scientific journals has equipped us to ensure your English is free of grammatical and spelling errors.
-Learn more about how it works and what you can expect from us.
+Learn more about Elsevier's English Language editing service and what you can expect from us.

 - Native English speakers from top universities; expert input from PhDs or PhD candidates matched to your field of study

 - An edited manuscript containing correct scientific English (US or UK)

 - A self-service website with easy article upload and retrieval